Sam Smith Reveals In An Interview He Identifies As Non-Binary

 Sam Smith has talked about his sexuality many times in the past, and now the singer is opening up about his gender identity.

-According to Entertainment Weekly, Smith appeared in the debut episode of Jameela Jamil’s new Instagram show I Weigh Interviews where he revealed that he identifies as “non-binary.”
+According to Entertainment Weekly, Smith appeared in the debut episode of Jameela Jamil’s new Instagram show, I Weigh Interviews, where he revealed that he identifies as “non-binary.”

-“When I saw the word non-binary/genderqueer and I read into it and I heard these people speaking, I was like, ‘F—, that is me,'” the “Stay with Me” singer said.
+“When I saw the word non-binary/genderqueer, and I read into it, and I heard these people speaking, I was like, ‘F***, that is me,'” the “Stay with Me” singer said.
 He added that he has embraced a “genderqueer” identity, and has decided to currently go by male pronouns.

 “Non-binary/genderqueer is that you do not identify in a gender.
 You are a mixture of all different things.
 You are your own special creation.
 That’s how I take it — I am not male or female.
 I think I float somewhere in between — it’s all on the spectrum.”